A close-up of a qualified mechanic repairing a car AC.

 Your location

-Your residence or the mechanic’s address will also determine the overall car AC leak repair cost.
+Your residence or the mechanic’s address will also determine the car AC leak repair cost.
 In particular, it is a huge factor in labour and car-part availability.

 Mechanics often charge the highest in busy cities, such as London, where the average daily rate is £50.
 You might also spend more if the technician is working in a dealership than in their own garage or shop.
 If you want to spend less, look for independent car repair experts near you.